Sabercat-Robotics-4146-FRC/RBSI-Experimentation/INSTALL.md

 repository](https://github.com/AZ-First/Az-RBSI).

-6. The Az-RBSI expects an Xbox-style controller -- if you have a PS4 or other, change this at the top of the `RobotContainer.java` file in the `src/main/java/frc/robot` directory.
+6. The Az-RBSI expects an Xbox-style controller -- if you have a PS4 or other, substitute the proper command-based controller class for `CommandXboxController` near the top of the `RobotContainer.java` file in the `src/main/java/frc/robot` directory.

-7. Power ports...
+7. Power monitoring by subsystem is included in the Az-RBSI.
+In order to properly match subsystems to ports on your Power Distribution Module, carefully edit the `CANandPowerPorts` of `Constants.java` to include the proper power ports for each motor in your drivetrain, and include any motors from additional subsystems you add to your robot.
+To include additional subsystems in the monitoring, add them to the [`m_power` instantiation]( https://github.com/AZ-First/Az-RBSI/blob/38f6391cb70c4caa90502710f591682815064677/src/main/java/frc/robot/RobotContainer.java#L154-L157) in the `RobotContainer.java` file.

 8. All of the constants for needed for tuning your robot should be in the `Constants.java` file in the `src/main/java/frc/robot` directory.
 This file should be thoroughly edited to match the particulars of your robot.
+Be sure to work through each section of this file and include the proper values for your robot.

 --------